Prashidha0O1/Prashidha0O1/README.md

 - 👋 Hi, I’m @Prashidha0O1
 - 👀 I’m interested in Coding , Networking
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter
-- 📫 How to reach me ...
+- 📫 How to reach me: Instagram : @eternalprashidha , Twitter: @organesson69 Discord: ht0k#3622
+-

 <!---
 Prashidha0O1/Prashidha0O1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.